aria-verify/GyreInABox.jl/docs/src/index.md

 ## Usage example

-The below example illustrates setting up and running a simulation of the model with the default parameter values, and default configuration modulo reduction of the spatial resolution to $60\times 60 \times 25$, the simulation time to 6 hours and changing the model to record only a horizontal (surface) slice and depth slice along longitude axis as outputs.
+The below example illustrates setting up and running a simulation of the model with the default parameter values and configuration modulo changing the model to record only a horizontal (surface) slice and depth slice along longitude axis as outputs.
 The resulting horizontal and depth slices of simulated fields are recorded as an animation using CairoMakie.
-The simulation time here is too short for the simulated fields to show any interesting behaviour, with this example just meant to illustrate the overall workflow while remaining relatively cheap to run.
+A coarse default grid size (60 × 60 × 15) and small simulation time (60 days) are set so as to allow a simulation to run in around 5 minutes on a CPU, but if running on a GPU (controlled by `architecture` keyword argument to `GyreInABoxConfiguration`) then finer spatial discretizations and longer simulation times can easily be used.

 ```@example
 using Oceananigans.Units